djb-rh/PWM-PID-fan-controller/README.md

 So I'm working on this controller.
 As of this initial commit the controller appears to work.
 Now to build my new exchanger box (it'll have a HEPA filter on it, which my previous manually controlled one didn't) and tweak the code more.

-Future enhancements I want:
+# Future enhancements

-.
-Store the last set temp in EEPROM
+- Store the last set temp in EEPROM
-. add two more buttons to be able to control my gates . get stabilized and remove all the gate code to a separate module somehow for folks that only want a basic PID controller
+- add two more buttons to be able to control my gates
+- get stabilized and remove all the gate code to a separate module somehow for folks that only want a basic PID controller

 Everything below auto-added by Particle CLI